phw/peek/README.md

 ### Why can't I interact with the UI elements inside the recording area?
 You absolutely should be able to click the UI elements inside the area you are recording.
-However this does not work as intented on some window managers, most notably I3.
+However this does not work as intended on some window managers, most notably I3.
 If this does not work for you on any other window manager please open an [issue on Github](https://github.com/phw/peek/issues).